AleBuser/streams_decoder/README.md

 `cargo run --release`
 This starts the server

-To decode a streams channel send the channel address in a GET request as raw data in the body, the endpoint is */decode_channel*:
+To decode a streams channel send the channel address in a GET request as *text/plain* in the body, the endpoint is */decode_channel*:
 `
 curl --location --request GET 'localhost:8585/decode_channel' \
 --header 'Content-Type: text/plain' \